Uganda’s Birding Spots

 Entebbe’s botanical gardens too has species like, Lizard Buzzard, Woodland, African Pygmy and Pied Kingfisher, Black-headed, Vieilot’s Black, Yellow-backed, Golden-breasted, Spectacled and Orange Weavers, African Paradise, Red-bellied Paradise, Northern-black and African Dusky Flycatchers, Olive-bellied, Green-headed, Scarlet-chested, Marico, Red-chested and Superb Sunbirds among others.

 Mabira forest on the other hand has some of the bird species which include the White-crested Turaco, Bronze-tailed, Lesser Blue-eared and Greater Blue-eared Starling White-headed Barbet, Cadinal, Grey and Nubian Woodpecker, Lesser and Greater Hourneyguide, Saddle-billed Stork in the swamps after Luwero, the Western-banded Snake-eagle, Rufous-bellied Heron, Eastern Chanting Goshawk and many more.

 Excellent birding opportunities exist in Mountain Elgon national park.
 It is a home to over 300 birds including restricted range species.
-Specialities here include; Jackson’s Francolin and Black-collared Apalis, Black-shouldered Kite and Tacazze Sunbird.
-It is this park where the endangered lammergeyer can be seen soaring above the caldera.
+Specialties here include; Jackson’s Francolin and Black-collared Apalis, Black-shouldered Kite and Tacazze Sunbird.
+It is this park where the endangered lammergeyer seen soaring above the caldera.

-Kidepo valley national park has rare bird species that can be spotted easily.
+Kidepo valley national park has rare bird species spotted easily.
 Notable birds here include; Dark chanting goshawk, Kori bustard, little bee-eater, Ostrich, Red-and-yellow barbet to mention but a few.